-17.01 Severance pay shall not be paid to employees who are discharged for cause, who resign, who retire, or who are hired as temporary employees.

-17.02 The Union will be notified, in writing, at least one week prior to any individual layoff.
-Notification shall include copies of layoff letters, release forms and any other documentation that will be provided to the laid off employee (if possible).

-17.03 Upon dismissal for any other reason, or upon being laid off, an employee shall receive severance pay in cash in a lump sum equal to one week's pay for every six (6) months of service or major fraction thereof with a minimum payment of two (2) week's basic salary.
-A shop steward shall be present at any layoff meeting (if possible).
+- 17.01 Severance pay shall not be paid to employees who are discharged for cause, who resign, who retire, or who are hired as temporary employees. - 17.02 The Union will be notified, in writing, at least one week prior to any individual layoff.
+Notification shall include copies of layoff letters, release forms and any other documentation that will be provided to the laid off employee (if possible). - 17.03 Upon dismissal for any other reason, or upon being laid off, an employee shall receive severance pay in cash in a lump sum equal to one week's pay for every six (6) months of service or major fraction thereof with a minimum payment of two (2) week's basic salary.
+A shop steward shall be present at any layoff meeting (if possible). - 17.04 Severance pay will be computed at the highest straight time weekly salary paid to the

-17.04 Severance pay will be computed at the highest straight time weekly salary paid to the employee during the fifty-two (52) week period immediately preceding the dismissal or layoff, except in the case of employees paid on a salary and commission basis, when the severance pay will be computed at the average weekly income paid to the employee during the fifty-two (52) weeks immediately preceding the dismissal or layoff.

-17.05 If any employee is rehired following payment of severance pay and before the expiry of the number of weeks so paid for, the unearned severance pay shall be refundable to the Company.

-Reasonable terms of repayment shall be arranged if required by the employee.

-17.06 An individual who is recalled to work after having received some or all of the severance pay he/she was entitled to shall, if he/she becomes entitled to severance pay again, have deducted from his/her continuous service six (6) months for each week of severance pay previously paid to him/her.

-This adjustment in continuous service shall be made only for the purpose of calculating his/her entitlement to severance pay.

-This Article shall not apply to employees affected by technological change severance in Article 18.

-17.07 The period of any employee's service with the Company, for the purpose of this Article, shall mean the total period of consecutive and uninterrupted service of the employee concerned, except that:

-a) Breaks in service with the Company which were occasioned in circumstances over which the employee had no control shall not be regarded as an interruption;

-b) Leaves of absences granted by the Company to any employee, except where stated otherwise in Article 40, and the period of a layoff of an employee subsequently rehired following a lay off to reduce the labour force, shall not be regarded as an interruption in continuity of service, but the time actually spent away from regular duties shall not count as time served.

-17.08 There shall be no duplication or pyramiding of severance pay, dismissal pay or termination pay.

-17.09 In the event that a voluntary severance package(s) is/are offered the following rules will be followed:

-a) The package(s) value will be negotiated with the Union on a case-by-case basis.
-The value will be no less than the amount provided for in this Article.

-b) The package(s) will be presented through the Union and be available to the employees in the targeted departments in priority order. c) The name(s) of employee(s) interested in the voluntary severance package(s) will be kept confidential by the Union as long as is necessary.
+- employee during the fifty-two (52) week period immediately preceding the dismissal or layoff. - 17.05 If any employee is rehired following payment of severance pay and before the expiry of the number of weeks so paid for, the unearned severance pay shall be refundable to the Company. - Reasonable terms of repayment shall be arranged if required by the employee. - 17.06 An individual who is recalled to work after having received some or all of the severance pay he/she was entitled to shall, if he/she becomes entitled to severance pay again, have deducted from his/her continuous service six (6) months for each week of severance pay previously paid to him/her. - This adjustment in continuous service shall be made only for the purpose of calculating his/her entitlement to severance pay. - This Article shall not apply to employees affected by technological change severance in Article 18. - 17.07 The period of any employee's service with the Company, for the purpose of this Article, shall mean the total period of consecutive and uninterrupted service of the employee concerned, except that: - a) Breaks in service with the Company which were occasioned in circumstances over which the employee had no control shall not be regarded as an interruption; - b) Leaves of absences granted by the Company to any employee, except where stated otherwise in Article 40, and the period of a layoff of an employee subsequently rehired following a lay off to reduce the labour force, shall not be regarded as an interruption in continuity of service, but the time actually spent away from regular duties shall not count as time served. - 17.08 There shall be no duplication or pyramiding of severance pay, dismissal pay or termination pay. - 17.09 In the event that a voluntary severance package(s) is/are offered the following rules will be followed: - a) The package(s) value will be negotiated with the Union on a case-by-case basis.
+The value will be no less than the amount provided for in this Article. - b) The package(s) will be presented through the Union and be available to the employees in the targeted departments in priority order. - c) The name(s) of employee(s) interested in the voluntary severance package(s) will be kept confidential by the Union as long as is necessary.

-ARTICLE 18 - TECHNOLOGICAL CHANGE Definition
+ARTICLE 18 - TECHNOLOGICAL CHANGE